 Focuses on concepts of pathophysiology and psychopathology as they affect behavior assessment areas of the adaptation model.
 Selected student assignments emphasize the application of the nursing process to the care of patients with various medical, surgical, geriatric and mental health problems.
-The student is expected to formulate nursing diagnoses for existing and potential problems, establish short-term and long-term patients with complex problems.
+The student is expected to formulate nursing diagnoses for existing and potential problems, establish short-term and long-term patients care goals, intervene appropriately and evaluate the care given to patients with complex problems.
 Legal and ethical responsibilities of the registered nurse as a member of the health team are included.
 Four hours of lecture, fifteen hours of clinical experience and three hours of skills lab a week.
 Letter grade only.
 Transfer Credit: CSU.